 Make it fun

 Lastly, keep things fun!
-Themed Zoom meetings are always a hit.
+Themed Teams or Zoom meetings are always a hit.
 Fun themes include funky hats, ‘where you’d rather be’, and ugly shirts.
 Being able to laugh through the process makes it much more enjoyable and bearable.
 Find something which makes your group laugh and keep the good vibes going!

 Feature image via Unplash